Cancer Resource Center — How We Can Help

 The Cancer Resource Center at Virginia Hospital Center can help you through these issues at the time of diagnosis, during your treatment and afterward.
 We understand that in addition to the physical toll that surgery, radiation, and chemotherapy take on the body, there are emotional consequences.
 Coping with these stresses is an integral part of the healing process and our core mission.

 Focusing on survivorship, the Cancer Resource Center offers a broad range of support services for patients and their families, all of which are free:

-- Programs and classes on clinical topics and complementary therapies
+- Classes & Events on clinical topics and complementary therapies

 - The Barbra Marcus Kolton Resource Library, which has books, pamphlets, medical periodicals, a community bulletin board and a user-friendly computer for online searches on oncology topics